Sustainability Contestable Fund

 - Submit your total electricity consumption for each quarter.

-- If the Ministry has access to your electricity usage data, but you have changed electricity providers during the 12 months prior to your project’s completion, then you will need to submit electricity consumption for the period before switching providers, up to the 12-month period.
+- If the Ministry has access to your electricity usage data, but you have changed electricity providers since January 2019, then you will need to submit electricity consumption for the period before switching providers, up to the 12-month period.

 - If you make any further infrastructure or operational changes which significantly impact your electricity consumption you should include details of these on your form.

-What to submit: Completed Electricity Efficiency Initiatives form, and total fuel consumption for the previous fuel type for the 12 months prior to your project being completed
+What to submit: Completed Electricity Efficiency Initiatives form, and total fuel consumption for the previous fuel type for 2019

 Electricity Efficiency Initiatives form [XLSM, 2.9 MB]